-- When first moving over to your heat setting, turn your thermostat up a few extra degrees to make certain that it is running properly and heating your home’s air.
+- When first moving over to your heat setting, turn your thermostat up a few extra degrees to make certain that it is working correctly and heating your home’s air.

 There’s a common misconception that you can increase your savings by shutting the vents (supply registers) in rooms that aren’t being utilized.
-Resist the urge to close too many, as doing so can actually increase the pressure in your furnace, making it work harder to heat your home.
-This can lead to broken blower motors, mold or mildew in your ducts, damage to the compressor, a ruptured heat exchanger, and other problems.
-What Does a Furnace Tune-Up Include?
+Resist the urge to close all of them, as doing so can actually increase the pressure in your furnace, making it work harder to heat your home.
+This can lead to broken blower motors, mold or mildew in your air ducts, damage to the compressor, a cracked heat exchanger, and other problems.
+What Does a Furnace Tune-Up Include

 - Lubrication.
-Mechanical equipment needs lubrication to prevent friction between the functioning parts.
+Mechanical equipment needs lubrication to prevent friction between the moving parts.
 Your equipment tune-up should include a complete lubrication.

 - Pilot and gas pressure evaluation.
 As part of your tune-up, changes may be made to the pilot and gas pressure when needed to reestablish these elements to manufacturer specifications.

 - Written assessment.
-Professional HVAC companies should give you their analysis in writing or on the receipt with your tune-up, including their professional maintenance recommendations for the next year.
-This insightful information can help you establish the current condition of your furnace and what can be done to lower your energy bills.
+Professional HVAC companies will also give you their analysis in writing or on the receipt with your tune-up, including their professional maintenance recommendations for the coming year.
+This insightful information can help you determine the current condition of your furnace and what can be done to lower your energy bills.

 5. Is the Furnace Switch Operating Properly?

 Each furnace has a power switch (similar to a light switch) either on the furnace or located on a wall close to the furnace.
-Flip the switch and wait a couple of minutes to see if the furnace starts working.
+Flip the switch and wait a couple of minutes to see if it turns the furnace on.
 Also confirm that all access panels and doors on the furnace are completely closed.

 6. Condensate Drainage

 If you have a furnace that vents out the side of the house, assess the situation to see if anything could be blocking the intake or exhaust.
-Confirm the space isn’t obstructed by leaves, animal nests, or snow/ice.
+Make sure the space isn’t obstructed by leaves, animal nests, or snow/ice.

 What Should You Expect After a Furnace Tune-Up?
 Improved Function

 Your heating and air conditioning system naturally loses energy efficiency over time.
-This loss of efficiency is due to several reasons, including dust and dirt, natural wear and tear, and buildup in drains or on burners.
+This loss of efficiency is due to many factors, including dust and dirt, natural wear and tear, and buildup in drains or on burners.
 Keeping your heating system maintained with regular professional tune-ups can control these factors.
-During your tune-up, your expert technician will clean and check over your unit, identifying areas of concern.
+During your tune-up, your expert technician will clean and check over your furnace, identifying areas of concern.
 They can identify failing parts in need of replacement before they become a bigger problem.
 A tune-up alone could instantly improve energy efficiency by up to 30%.
 You’ll also enjoy cleaner air and a cleaner house because your HVAC system will be distributing clean air through a clean air filter.
-Perhaps one of the best benefits you’ll enjoy following a fall furnace or AC tune-up is diminished utility bills.
-A poorly-maintained HVAC system must work overtime to heat and cool your home, while a furnace or air conditioner that has been professionally tuned can take less energy to provide exceptional indoor comfort.
-Because your heating system will function more efficiently, it will deliver superior heating at lower cost than you otherwise may have had through the winter season.
+Perhaps one of the greatest benefits you’ll enjoy following a fall furnace or AC tune-up is diminished utility bills.
+An overworked HVAC system must work overtime to heat and cool your home, while a furnace or air conditioner that has been expertly tuned can take less energy to provide exceptional indoor comfort.
+Because your heating system functions more efficiently, it will deliver superior heating at lower cost than you otherwise may have had through the winter season.
 A Longer-Lasting HVAC System

-It’s best to take action now and be prepared than to regret it during the first visit Jack Frost makes this year when your furnace takes a dive.
+It’s best to take action now and be prepared than to regret it during the first visit Jack Frost makes this year when your furnace isn’t working.
 If you would like to learn more about what a furnace tune-up includes, or how it benefits you—give our experts a call at 866-397-3787 or schedule an appointment online.